PINTO0309/Keras-OneClassAnomalyDetection/README.md

 ## 7. Implementation by Keras
 The learned model uses lightweight MobileNetV2.
-In the future, I want to implement it with RaspberryPi3.

 ### 7-1.
 Load data
 Data use this time is Fashion-MNIST.